Last Updated: August 7, 2025

 is my phone hacked

 Still, never click on links or attachments unless you know the sender, as they might contain malware.
-Be extra suspicious of emails with poor grammar, a vague subject, an odd or complicated or seemingly random sender address, and those creating a sense of urgency.
+Be extra suspicious of emails with poor grammar, a vague subject, an odd, complicated, or seemingly random sender address, and those creating a sense of urgency.

 Don’t Click on Suspicious Ad Banners